Political positions of Andrew Cuomo: Minimum wage

 Cuomo supported raising the minimum wage as Governor of New York.
 He announced a phase-in plan to slowly transition to a $15 minimum wage.
 Some restaurant workers criticized the policy for largely leaving out tipped workers, as restaurant workers were not included in the bill.

 Paid family leave

 Cuomo is a strong supporter of paid family leave.
 He was instrumental in getting a family leave policy passed in New York.
 He claimed in 2018 that New York's program was the best in the country.
 During the COVID-19 pandemic, Cuomo referred to the supposed success of his family leave policy and how effective he claimed it to be in fighting the virus.

 Social policy

 Abortion

-Cuomo has consistently supported the right to choose.
+Cuomo has consistently supported reproductive rights, including access to safe, legal abortion.
 In response to a Donald Trump claim on late-term abortion, Cuomo expressed that he believes late-term abortions are very rare, and he only supports them in the case of a non-viable fetus.